Skip to main content

 A selection of my work

 After releasing ScrAIbe, many colleagues still needed a friendly interface—they were researchers, not DevOps engineers.
-ScrAIbe-WebUI solves that gap with a FastAPI backend and a responsive frontend that wraps the underlying containers.
+ScrAIbe-WebUI closes that gap with a Gradio-based, no-code frontend for the same backend pipeline. :contentReference[oaicite:6]{index=6}

 Highlights:

-ScrAIbe started as an internal tool for converting laboratory interviews and sensor briefings into searchable text.
-Off-the-shelf speech-to-text services struggled with German-English code switching and overlapping speakers, so I built a pipeline that combines state-of-the-art ASR with probabilistic diarisation and confidence scoring.
+ScrAIbe began as an internal research tool for turning lab interviews, field recordings, and technical briefings into searchable, citable text.
+Standard speech-to-text services struggled with noisy environments, German/English code-switching, and overlapping speakers, so I built a pipeline tailored to research-grade audio.

 Master’s Thesis: Machine-Learned Compression of Gaussian Basis Sets